cds-snc/track-web/README.md

 This will run the app with `DEBUG` mode on, showing full error messages in-browser when they occur.

-When running in development mode it is expected that you have a database running locally, accessable via `localhost:27017`.
+When running in development mode it is expected that you have a database running locally, accessible via `localhost:27017`.

-To produce some data for the flask app to display, follow the instructions in the following section.
+To produce some data for the Flask app to display, follow the instructions in the following section.

 ## Public domain